Kman182401/business-agent/README.md

 This repository is the **single source of truth** for everything that lives in `~/Business Agents` on the local machine.
 It contains the database schema, FastAPI backend, realtime Twilio/OpenAI bridge, local tooling, and operations docs for the restaurant front-desk agent.
 The repo is meant to mirror the folder exactly—use `scripts/sync_business_agents.sh` to push every change (adds, edits, removals) to the private GitHub repo `github.com/Kman182401/business-agent`.

+### Plain-English Snapshot
+- Think of this project as a **virtual front desk teammate**.
+It answers phone calls, checks the restaurant calendar, saves reservations, and can talk through Twilio just like a human host.
+- The **database scripts** define how restaurants, hours, blackouts, and reservation slots are stored so double bookings can’t happen.
+- The **FastAPI app** is the brain that receives API requests, checks rules, talks to Redis for short-term holds, and writes confirmed reservations into Postgres.
+- The **Twilio/OpenAI realtime bridge** streams live audio between callers and OpenAI’s voice model so guests hear a natural assistant.
+- The **sync script** is a “publish” button: run it and whatever is currently in `~/Business Agents` shows up in GitHub.
+- If someone brand new reads only this section plus §2, they can understand what exists, what it does today, and what’s left to finish.

 ---

 ## 1. Repository Scope & Sync Automation